-The bill exempts dentists with five or more years of experience from taking the test, and it must go into effect within 30 days.
+Bill exempts dentists with five or more years of experience from taking test, and it must go into effect within 30 days.

 By LAHAV HARKOVUpdated: JANUARY 26, 2016 01:47